Cherreads

 Chapter 9 - The Silhouette

 My fist landed squarely on the squirrel's body.
-But the beast squirrel didn't even flinch.
+But the squirrel didn't even flinch.

 Slash!

-The squirrel's claws, sharp as swords, attacked me.
-I twisted my body in mid-air, following the guidance from the book given by Elder Hartono.
+The squirrel's sharp claws attacked me.
+I twisted my body in midair as I had been taught by Elder Hartono in the book.

 Bruk!

 I used the momentum.
-A spinning kick connected with the squirrel's head.
-The squirrel retreated slightly, then let out a screech that made my ears ring and broke my focus.
+My spinning kick connected with the squirrel's head.
+The squirrel retreated slightly and let out a screech that made my ears ring and broke my focus.

 Srak!
 Boom!
 Pow!